Tuesday, 26 April 2011

 Black Orchid

 The forested landscape undulated between clusters of granite topped hills; rocky islands rising from a sea of tree filled valleys.
-Twice during the morning Saneshi thought she’d found a shaggy cushion of the plant they sought, but Omrahot only shook his head.
+Twice during the morning Saneshi thought she’d found a shaggy cushion of the plant they sought, but Omrahot only shook his head.‘That one is not good, it will make your companions even more ill,’ he said.

 When the shadows had crept beneath their feet, they stopped and ate some flatbreads Omrahot had stuffed with cold woodhen and herbs.